This simple Japanese-inspired air fryer miso eggplant is so delicious, it’ll convert even the biggest eggplant skeptics in your life.

 Step-by-Step: Air Fryer Miso Eggplant

-Step 1: Cross-hatch eggplant.
+Step 1: Cross-hatch the eggplant.

 Cut diagonal criss-cross lines into each piece, cutting just through the flesh, not all the way through.
 This will help the miso glaze seep inside.